exploitxd/xbox-promo-puller/README.md

 # xbox-promo-puller
+**PATCHED**

-note: this is not programmed by me, but got leaked so some skids using it to make money, so here i leaked it, enjoy ;)
+note: this is not programmed by me, but it got leaked so skids were selling it so here i leaked it officially, enjoy ;)